 - Hemoglobin (up to 250 mg/dl), bilirubin (up to 40 mg/dl), and lipids (up to 30 mg/ml) show no significant influence on the assay results.
-However, we recommend not to use any hemolytic, icteric, or lipemic specimens to avoid any interferences. - Samples containing sodium azide should not be used in the assay. - The result of any immunological test system may be affected by heterophilic antibodies, anti-species antibodies or rheumatoid factors present in human samples (12 14).
-For example, the presence of heterophilic antibodies in patients who are regularly exposed to animals or animal products may interfere with immunological tests.
-Therefore, interference with this in-vitro immunoassay cannot be excluded.
+However, we recommend not to use any hemolytic, icteric, or lipemic specimens to avoid any interferences. - Samples containing sodium azide should not be used in the assay. - The result of any immunological test system may be affected by heterophilic antibodies, anti-species antibodies or rheumatoid factors present in human samples (12 - 14).
+For example, the presence of heterophilic antibodies in donors who are regularly exposed to animals or animal products may interfere with immunological tests.
+Therefore, interference with this research immunoassay cannot be excluded.
 If false results are suspected, they should be considered invalid and verified by further testing.
-For diagnostic purposes, results should always be considered only in conjunction with the patient's clinical picture and further diagnostic tests.